whitingjp/ggj16/src/ritual.md

 For each phase:

-* A player draws a card from the smaller Creation Deck.
+* A player draws a card from the Creation Deck.
-* They look up the in the Creation table below and read it's text aloud.
+* They look up the card in the Creation table below and read it's text aloud.
-* All players silently try to think of two ritualistic parts to add to the ritual.
+* All players silently try to think of two ritualistic parts.
 They should suit the contrast described.
 * The first player to think of a pair announces it.
-They describe the parts to the group, and this becomes part of the ritual.
+They describe the parts to the group, and these become part of the ritual.

 Once the three phases are complete you should have a proto-ritual ready to perform.
 If you think you might struggle to remember by the time the next